robinagandhi/CYBR4360-8366/firewall-concepts.md

 | 5 | Local MySQL on localhost | **OUTPUT** (process sends to loopback), **INPUT** (loopback receives it) — both on the `lo` interface |
 | 6 | SSH connection attempt on port 22 | **INPUT** |

 The key insight: most server hardening focuses on the **INPUT** chain.
-The **OUTPUT** chain is frequently forgotten — yet leaving it uncontrolled means a compromised server can phone home, exfiltrate data, or participate in a botnet without restriction.
+The **OUTPUT** chain is frequently forgotten, yet leaving it uncontrolled means a compromised server can phone home, exfiltrate data, or participate in a botnet without restriction.

 </details>